1. Why I.M.O. training Summer Camps?

 The pilot was very successful and worked extremely well from the start.
 The goal is to find mathematical talent everywhere in Palestine and among Palestinian communities everywhere in the world and to develop it, but there needs to be a mathematical culture in Palestine which touches a larger audience so that talented students could develop in it; to achieve this, Al-Khwarizmi-Noether Institute has identified several directions in which it would like to promote mathematics in Palestine, and the IMO-project proposal for Palestine is one of them.
 Indeed, AKNI identified a real need for math education in Palestine and also an amazing potential within Palestinian youth.

 Furthermore, seeing the Palestinian students doing quality math, destroys the very wrong stereotypes of the Palestinian youth as “terrorists” or as persons who are defined only with respect to the Israeli-Palestinian conflict.
-This does not mean to deny the difficult reality of the occupation, but to treat the Palestinian kids as equals, with the same potential and needs as, for example, French kids, and mathematical activities, through their universality, are the best way to do so.
+This does not mean to deny the difficult reality of the occupation, but to treat the Palestinian kids as equals, with the same potential and needs as, for example, French kids.
+In addition, mathematical activities, through their universality, are the best way to do so.

-Al-Khwarizmi-Noether Institute organized two Math Summer Camps in 2017, each for two weeks.
-One Summer Camp took place in Bethlehem, Palestine, and the other took place in Beit Jala, Palestine.
-Unsurprisingly, the two Summer Camps 2017 achieved their objectives extremely successfully and went very well.
+Al-Khwarizmi-Noether Institute organized two Math Summer Camps in 2017 and a Math Summer Camp in 2018, each for two weeks.
+The Summer Camps took place in Bethlehem, Palestine, and in Beit Jala, Palestine.
+Unsurprisingly, all the Math Summer Camps achieved their objectives extremely successfully and went very well.